Overview

 Fitting Interactions Between Variables

-It looks as though the effect of power on fuel economy differs depending on how many cylinders the car has (i.e., the slopes of the lines are different).
+It looks as though the effect of natural habitat on beetle abundance differs among the two land-use types (i.e., the slopes of the lines are different).

 Accounting for variability in the effect of one explanatory variable depending on the value of another explanatory variable is achieved by fitting an interaction term in the model.
 This is done in one of two ways in R. Both approaches here yield exactly the same model: